Professor of Law

 Professor Tai actively represents amici in federal circuit court and Supreme Court cases.
 During the summer before joining the Wisconsin Law School faculty, Professor Tai teamed up with several other law professors to work on two Supreme Court amicus briefs: one for a group of legislators in Environmental Defense v.
 Duke Energy Corp., No. 05-0848, and another for a group of scientists in Massachusetts v.
 Environmental Protection Agency, No. 05-1120.
 Professor Tai still continues this work, representing commercial fishers in Entergy Corp. v.
 Environmental Protection Agency, Nos.
 07-588, 07-589, 07-597; organic farmers in Monsanto v.
 Geertson Seed Farms, No. 09-475; former senior environmental agency officials in Decker v.
 Northwest Environmental Defense Center, Nos.
 11-338, 11-347; and prominent climate scientists in West Virginia v.
 Environmental Protection Agency, D.C.
 Cir.
 Nos.
 15-1363 et al. Their Supreme Court amicus brief in County of Maui v.
 Hawaii Wildlife Fund, co-authored with Royal Gardner from Stetson University College of Law et al. and written on behalf of numerous professional aquatic science societies, was cited by the U.S. Supreme Court in its majority opinion.

-Professor Tai's leisure time is spent lifting weights, boxing, reading fiction, listening to terrible pop punk, scouring farmers' markets, and annoying a rescue iguana named Megyn Kelly.
+Professor Tai's leisure time is spent lifting weights, boxing, reading fiction, watching horror movies, cooking obscure dishes, listening to terrible pop punk, scouring farmers' markets, and annoying a rescue iguana named Megyn Kelly.

 Scholarship & Publications